Find therapists who specialize in treating addictions:

 What should I look for in a therapist for addiction?

-What modality do you use when treating addictions?
+What therapy type (possibly one of the examples above) do you use when treating addictions?

 Do you have a harm reduction or abstinence-based philosophy?

-Are you able to help me/my loved one transition to a higher level of care if necessary?
+Are you able to help me transition to a higher level of care, if necessary?
+What might that look like?

 Find therapists specializing in addiction treatment near you